uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 billion from 2016–17 to 2018–19.
 However, after opposition from Aboriginal leaders, the proposed legislation was put on hold, pending agreement on the principles for a new Act.

-Based on all that it has heard from thousands of former students and family members throughout the country, the Commission is convinced that such an Act must recognize the importance of education in strengthening the cultural identity of Aboriginal people and<!--x-->
-providing a better basis for success.
+Based on all that it has heard from thousands of former students and family members throughout the country, the Commission is convinced that such an Act must recognize the importance of education in strengthening the cultural identity of Aboriginal people and <!-- page 203 -->providing a better basis for success.
 Albert Marshall, a former student of the Shubenacadie residential school in Nova Scotia, made this point forcefully to the Commission.

 > The current education system has been designed to completely eradicate who I am and to kill that Indian Mi’kmaq spirit that’s in me.